Bastardkb/bastardkb.github.io/help/bodge_wiring.md

 # I, O, P switches not working on 4x6 keyboard

 In this example, we will fix an issue where the `I, O, P` switches stop working either permanently or temporarily.
-If this is happening to you, make sure to first confirm the diagnosis in diagnosis_broken_trace.
+If this is happening to you, make sure to first confirm the diagnosis in the [diagnose a broken trace][broken] page.
-// TODO fix link

 ## Preparing the bodge wire